openshift-labs/cloud-native-guides/README.md

 The provided Ansible Playbook Bundle automates preparing an OpenShift cluster for the Cloud-Native Labs by deploying required services (lab instructions, Gogs, Nexus, etc) which are used during the labs.

-The instructions for using this APB is documented in the [README](../README.md)
+The instructions for using this APB are as follows:

 Step 1:
 Make sure you have the right settings for looking up Quay for the apb